n-szulc/fingeRNAt/README.md

 Calculated SIFs are saved to tsv files.
 This is a simple text format similar to csv, except for the data being tab-separated instead of comma-separated (as in csv).

 If fingeRNAT was run without optional parameter `-o`, script will create `outputs/` directory in the working directory and save there the output in tsv format.
 Otherwise fingeRNAt will save outputs in the user-specified location.

+Example outputs for four SIFs types and their three wrappers are available from `fingeRNAt/example_outputs`.

 ### `FULL`